Fieberkontrolle bei Babys und Kindern

 Fever in babies and children unsettles many parents, but it's usually a completely normal immune response.
 It's important to know when a fever begins, how to properly monitor your temperature, and when a doctor's visit is necessary.
 Here you'll find practical tips for restful nights and greater security in everyday life.

-Febrile seizures are a shock for parents: Suddenly, the child twitches, loses consciousness, and appears to be out of it.
-But the good news is: In most cases, febrile seizures are harmless and stop on their own after a few minutes.
-The key is to recognize them and react calmly.
+Febrile seizures are a shocking moment for parents: suddenly the child twitches, loses consciousness, and seems dazed.
+But the good news is that in most cases, febrile seizures are harmless and stop on their own after a few minutes.
+The crucial thing is to recognize them and react calmly.

 What is a febrile seizure?

-A febrile seizure is a nervous system reaction when fever rises very quickly.
+A febrile seizure is a reaction of the nervous system when the fever rises very rapidly.
 Typical signs include:

 • Twitching of arms and legs